Children's Hospital is part of the UPMC family.

 More specifically, the approach involves:

 The project is led by principal investigator Jay K. Kolls, MD, chief of the Division of Pulmonary Medicine, Allergy and Immunology at Children’s Hospital of Pittsburgh of UPMC and director of the Asthma Center and Laboratory of Lung Immunology and Host Defense.
-Co-investigators include Anuradha Ray, PhD, professor of medicine and immunology, University of Pittsburgh School of Medicine; Chad Steele, PhD, associate professor of medicine at the University of Alabama School of Medicine; Daniel Weiner, MD, medical director of the Pulmonary Function Laboratory at Children’s Hospital and assistant professor of pediatrics; Yatin Vyas, MD, assistant professor of pediatrics and immunology; and Todd Green, MD, and Jonathan Spahr, M.D., both assistant professors of pediatrics.
+Co-investigators include Anuradha Ray, PhD, professor of medicine and immunology, University of Pittsburgh School of Medicine; Chad Steele, PhD, associate professor of medicine at the University of Alabama School of Medicine; Daniel Weiner, MD, medical director of the Pulmonary Function Laboratory at Children’s Hospital and assistant professor of pediatrics; Yatin Vyas, MD, assistant professor of pediatrics and immunology; and Todd Green, MD, assistant professors of pediatrics.

 Principal Investigator, Anuradha Ray, PhD